Alcoholism Recovery

 The recovery process starts with the belief that overcoming alcohol use disorder is possible, regardless of the circumstances and gravity of addictive behavior.
 Essentially, hope is the driving force that encourages people with AUD to seek help and get better.

-Recovery Means the Individual Has Power to Change Their Life
+Recovery Means the Individual Has the Power to Change Their Life

 The process of recovery is grounded on the alcohol-addicted person’s determination and direction.
-They have the power to define goals, make informed decisions, start their journey of recovery, and use their strengths to regain control of their life.
+They have the power to define goals, make informed decisions, start their recovery journey, and use their strengths to regain control of their life.

 Recovery Happens through Various Pathways

 Every recovery journey is unique and personal.
-Each person has distinct backgrounds, needs, strengths, preferences, and goals, that impact their road to recovery.
-At the end of the day, there is no single foolproof path to alcoholism recovery that benefits everyone.
+Each person has distinct backgrounds, needs, strengths, preferences, and goals, that impact their recovery journey.
+There is no single foolproof path to alcoholism recovery that benefits everyone.

 Recovery Involves Every Aspect of a Person’s Life

-Recovery does not merely focus on the person’s addictive behavior, but also involves their whole life—mind, body, spirit, and community.
-As such, recovery should include a wide variety of services and support programs that will address family, housing, self-care, education, employment, and other life concerns.
+Recovery does not merely focus on the person’s addictive behavior but also involves their whole life—mind, body, spirit, and community.
+As such, recovery should include various services and support programs addressing family, housing, self-care, education, employment, and other life concerns.

 Recovery Means the Support of People Going Through the Same Challenge Is Crucial

-The assistance and support of people suffering from a similar condition are crucial in the recovery process of an individual.
-Peer support makes the journey more bearable as the person knows that others are experiencing the same struggles and concerns.
+The assistance and support of people suffering from a similar condition are crucial in an individual's recovery process.
+Peer support makes the journey more bearable as the person knows others are experiencing the same struggles and concerns.
 The recovery journey of others also offers encouragement and inspiration for the person to keep going.

 Recovery Is Supported through Relationship and Social Connections

 An integral part of recovery is the support and involvement of people who offer hope, support, encouragement, and resources to ensure that the person can get their life back on track.
-These people usually include family members, friends, faith groups, and members of the community.
+These people usually include family members, friends, faith groups, and community members.

 Recovery Is Based on and Influenced By Culture